Sergio Carreira

-Sergio Carreira Vilariño (born 13 October 2000) is a Spanish footballer who plays as a right back for Villarreal CF B, on loan from RC Celta de Vigo.
+Sergio Carreira Vilariño (born 13 October 2000) is a Spanish professional footballer who plays as a right-back for La Liga club Celta de Vigo.

 Club career

 Carreira was born in Vigo, Galicia, and joined RC Celta de Vigo's youth setup in 2012, from Coruxo FC; a forward, he was converted into a right back during his formation.
 He made his senior debut with the reserves on 25 November 2018, coming on as a second-half substitute for Jacobo in a 0–2 Segunda División B away loss against Internacional de Madrid.

 Carreira made his first team – and La Liga – debut on 17 October 2020, starting in a 0–2 home loss against Atlético Madrid.
 He scored his first goal in the category nine days later, netting the equalizer in a 1–1 away draw against Levante UD.

 On 20 July 2021, Carreira renewed his contract with the Celestes until 2025, and was loaned to Segunda División side CD Mirandés for the season.
 On 6 August of the following year, he moved to fellow league team Villarreal CF B also in a temporary deal.

+On 1 September 2023, Carreira joined second division side Elche CF on loan for the 2023–24 campaign.